yuanqing-wang/eng110/W7D1/research_proposal.md

 - Give recognition to other scholars in this field.
 - What has been studied?
 What is left to study?

+### Objectives & Goals & Significance
+- Microscopically: What will be done?
+- Marcoscopically: What influence will this research make?

 ### Methodology / Theoretical Framework
 - Describe in detail your research design, methods, procedures, and tools.
 - Describe your theoretical approach